NovatecConsulting/technologyconsulting-showcase-orderdomain/README.md

 ./environment/up.sh --with-monitoring all
 ```

+This command also builds and starts the application itself within the Docker environment.

 For more details about the environment read the [Readme file](environment/README.adoc).

 ## The projects consists of the following packages